AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 </div>

-Dual hose portable air conditioners follow the same principle, but incorporate the outside unit into a single inside unit; instead using ducting hoses to draw outside air over the condenser coils and back to the outside again.
+Dual hose portable air conditioners are perfectly fine too, as they follow the same principles.
+The only difference is that they incorporate the outside unit into a single inside unit; instead using ducting hoses to draw outside air over the condenser coils and back to the outside again.
 They are more convenient as no permanent installation is required.
-They a tiny bit less efficient due to heat loss through the hoses and the additional heat generated from the compressor, which is now inside the room that needs to be cooled.
+They are marginally less efficient due to heat loss through the hoses and the additional heat generated from the compressor, which is now inside the room that needs to be cooled.

 <div class='gallery'>
 <%=